Wolverine971/9takes/src/blog/guides/definitive-guide-to-self-efficacy.md

 <p class="panel">
 <b>Focus</b>: Understanding the impact of self-efficacy beliefs on health conditions and work ability is another area ripe for exploration.
 <br/>
-<b>Source</b>: <a href="https://pubmed.ncbi.nlm.nih.gov/22320237/" target="_blank" rel="noopener noreferrer">The impact of colorectal cancer and self-efficacy beliefs on work ability and employment status</a>: a longitudinal study by M. Bains et al., 2012</p>
+<b>Source</b>: <a href="https://pubmed.ncbi.nlm.nih.gov/22320237/" class="external-link" target="_blank" rel="noopener noreferrer">The impact of colorectal cancer and self-efficacy beliefs on work ability and employment status</a>: a longitudinal study by M. Bains et al., 2012</p>
 </details>

 <details>